Mola (fish)

+Mola is the type genus of the family Molidae, including marine fish commonly known as ocean sunfish.
+Mola includes three of the five species within Molidae, as well as one extinct species.
+Species within Mola are differentiated from the other species within Molidae by their larger size in comparison to the other two members of the family.
+In Latin, the name "Mola" means "millstone", referencing the round, flat shape of ocean sunfish.
+This genus includes the heaviest of all living bony fishes, Mola alexandrini.

 Taxonomy

 In 1766, Joseph Kölreuter published a fish name Mola but did not treat it as a Linnaean genus (i.e. not binomial), so the name is invalid under the rules of the ICZN.
 The first author who used the name Mola as a valid genus was Johann Heinrich Linck the Younger in 1790.
-Mola is therefore the oldest available name, with Tetraodon mola Linnaeus, 1758 as its type species.
+Mola is therefore the oldest available name, with the basionym Tetraodon mola Linnaeus, 1758 as its type species.

 Species

-There are currently 3 recognized extant species in this genus:
+The genus was considered monotypic for several decades, but modern taxonomic work revalidated one species and described another; the following species are currently recognized within this genus: